canonical/kratos-operator/README.md

 ### Identity Platform Login UI

-The following instructions assume that you have deployed `traefik-admin` and `traefik-public` charms and related them to hydra.
+The following instructions assume that you have deployed `traefik-admin` and `traefik-public` charms and related them to Kratos.
 Note that the UI charm should run behind a proxy.

 This charm offers integration with [identity-platform-login-ui-operator](https://github.com/canonical/identity-platform-login-ui-operator).
 In order to integrate them, run: